giellalt/lang-liv/liv.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/questionablemisc_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/questionablemisc_newwords.lexc)</small>Acronyms
+Livonian acronyms ...

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/acronyms.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/acronyms.lexc)</small>This is where new words are added as lexc entries before they are
+added to the xml source files.
+V_ "(eng) ear/(est) /(fin) /(lav)" ;

+Add new verbs below

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/questionablemisc_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/questionablemisc_newwords.lexc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs_newwords.lexc](http://github.com/giellalt/lang-liv/blob/main/../src/fst/stems/verbs_newwords.lexc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
 else.
 This file contains all enumerated word forms that cannot reasonably be created from lexical data by regular inflection.
 Usually there should be next to none exceptions, it's always better to have a paradigm that covers only